pinoyseoul/pinoyseoul-chatops/README.md

 5.  **For Polling:** Set a Time-Driven Trigger (e.g., Every Hour).

 ## 💡 Philosophy

-> *"We are volunteer-based.
-We don't force work; we glorify output.
-When a volunteer sees their work celebrated instantly in the team chat, it creates a dopamine loop that drives motivation."* — Nash Ang

 ---

 © 2025 PinoySeoul Media Enterprise.
 Open Source for the Community.